Effective Date: 07/01/2019

 - Actual expenses sampled over time, and divided by miles, hours, square feet, etc. during the sampled time frame

-- For buildings owned by the grant recipient, a market rate for an equivalent rental space in the area the building is located may be used as a use allowance, and included (like rent) as a facilities cost in a billing rate or indirect cost allocation.
+- For buildings owned and/or occupied by the grant recipient, a market rate for an equivalent rental space in the area the building is located may be used as a use allowance, and included (like rent) as a facilities cost in a billing rate or indirect cost allocation.

 Costs that are unallowable to be charged to BWSR grants, unless specifically allowed by a grant program, include but are not limited to: